 Recovery from 1932

 Leaving the gold standard enabled the government to pursue more expansionary monetary policy.
-The Treasury were able to:
+The Treasury was able to:

 - Cut interest rates